WA9ONY/Pico-RP2040/README.md

 + Use Arduino IDE with the Raspberry Pi Pico board.
 + Magazine archive scan.
 + CircuitPython tutorial.
++ RPi Bookshelf.
++ Photo/image for each project

 73 David Haworth WA9ONY